cloudconductor/cloudconductor_init/README.md

 About
 =====

-This is the bootstrap library used by CloudConductor to initialize the system environment which patterns build.
+This is the bootstrap library used by CloudConductor internally to initialize the system environment which patterns build.
 Currently supported:

 * CentOS (6.5)